Rabadash8820/GitAliases/README.md

 ## About

 This repository contains some Git aliases that are useful for any project, on any computer.
-Our aliases are created with the following goals in mind:
+These aliases are created with the following goals in mind:

 1. Save typing on day-to-day Git commands/options and on common, multi-command workflows
 2. Make it easy to predict an alias from the original Git commands/options, so that learning these aliases doesn't feel like re-learning the Git CLI.
 3. Stay similar to the original Git commands/options, so that one doesn't become too dependent on these aliases and forget the original Git commands/options.

-We group our aliases into the two following types.
+These aliases are grouped into the two following types.

 ### Shortcut Aliases